-• any 4 of the following 6 prerequisite pass modules: Biodiversity and Ecology 212, 214, 224, 244, 254, 264 Home department: Botany and Zoology
+any three of the following six modules: Biodiversity and Ecology 212, 214, 224, 244, 254, 264

 345 (16) Invasion biology (3L, 3P)

 Biological invasions provide fascinating opportunities to improve our understanding of how the world works (from genes to ecosystems), but invasions also represent a major challenge to our sustainable use of resources (from impacts on rural communities to effects on major shipping companies).
 As such invasion science involves a wide range of disciplines.
 Biological invasions are widely recognised as one of the main threats to both the conservation of biodiversity, and the maintenance of ecosystem services worldwide.
 In many parts of the world, the most challenging and time-consuming tasks of conservation biologists and managers are those relating to controlling alien species and preventing impacts, and, increasingly, repairing systems already damaged by aliens.
 The interaction between invasions and other drivers of global change creates fascinating areas for research.